How Alimony Is Calculated in India: Legal Rules, Factors & Practical Insights

 In recent years, judgements show appreciation for domestic labour and care work.
 Courts also grant men maintenance when the wife provides all the income.
 This shows a more even plus forward-looking view of financial support after a divorce.

-Legal updates regarding Alimony In India
+Legal Updates Regarding How Alimony Is Calculated In India

-• The Court raised permanent alimony for a divorced, but not remarried wife from ₹20,000 (set by the Calcutta High Court in 2016) to ₹50,000 per month
+- The Court raised permanent alimony for a divorced, but not remarried wife from ₹20,000 (set by the Calcutta High Court in 2016) to ₹50,000 per month

-• In a recent case, the court held that even if the wife is employed, she can claim maintenance that helps preserve the standard of living she held during marriage, especially in situations of stark income disparity
+- In a recent case, the court held that even if the wife is employed, she can claim maintenance that helps preserve the standard of living she held during marriage, especially in situations of stark income disparity

-• The courts are penalizing concealment of previous alimony or income.
+- The courts are penalizing concealment of previous alimony or income.
 In Patna HC, for example, an alimony order was quashed because the wife did not disclose earlier alimony in another case.

 Alimony offers support to a spouse who lacks financial support during a hard time, such as a divorce.